fit-s-u-m/pathfinding/README.md

 This project implements various pathfinding algorithms to find the shortest path between two points on a grid.

+Here is the link to the website [Pathfinding](https://fit-s-u-m.github.io/pathfinding/)

 It includes algorithms such as
 **A (A-star)**, **Dijkstra**, **Breadth-First Search (BFS)** and **Greedy Best-First Search**,